LittleAhn/covid19-ml-project/README.md

 # covid19-ml-project

 ### Directory Description
-- scripts: Contains '.py' files that run the model
+- scripts: contains '.py' files that run the model
-- data_raw:  Contains files directly pulled from online sources
+- data_raw:  contains files directly pulled from online sources
-- data_intermediate:  Contains cleaned files ready to be integrated into main data frame
+- data_intermediate:  contains cleaned files ready to be integrated into main data frame
-- output:  Contains folders that describe results from the gridsearch
+- output:  contains folders that describe results from the gridsearch
   - data: dfs used for most recent gridsearches (train, validation, test)
   - plot: plots describing the output of the models
   - models_predictions_nopca:  predictions and model objects for various hyper-parameters